MattMcManis/Glow/README.md

 ## Guide

 1. Start with Default or choose a Preset, Ultra, High, Medium, Low.
+2. Selecting option as default will exclude from config, falling back to mpv default.
-2. Generate a configuration and press Save.
+3. Generate a configuration and press Save.
-3. Glow will automatically find or create the correct config directory.
+4. Glow will automatically find or create the correct config directory.
-4. Save your custom user profiles to ini files.
+5. Save your custom user profiles to ini files.

 ## Troubleshooting